-I’m an Assistant Professor in the Department of Statistics at NC State.
+I am an Assistant Professor in the Department of Statistics at Virginia Tech.
+Previously, I was an Assistant Professor of Statistics at NC State University.
+I earned my Ph.D. in Statistics at Virginia Tech in 2023, and my Ph.D. dissertation was recently selected as a finalist for the 2023 Savage Award.
 I specialize in surrogate modeling of computer experiments including uncertainty quantification, active learning, Bayesian optimization, and reliability analysis.
 My recent focus has been on developing deep Gaussian processes as surrogate models; I maintain the open-source deepgp R-package on CRAN.

 NOTE: I previously published under my maiden name, Annie Sauer.